Cory53412/G00376678_Graph_Theory/README.md

 * Empty set-∅ denoting the set ∅.
 * Empty string- ε denoting the set containing only the "empty" string, which has no characters at all
 * Literal character -  ε denoting the set containing only the "empty" string, which has no characters at all
-* Kleene star - R* denotes the smallest superset of the set described by R that contains ε and is closed under string concatenation.
+* Kleene star - R* denotes the smallest super set of the set described by R that contains ε and is closed under string concatenation.
 * Concatenation-(RS) denotes the set of strings that can be obtained by concatenating a string accepted by R and a string accepted by S.
 * Alternation-(R|S) denotes the set union of sets described by R and S.